Free Auto Insurance Comparison

 As well, you may have noticed that State Farm, Liberty Mutual, and USAA tend to have the cheapest rates in these states.
 This isn’t always the case with Liberty Mutual, as it’s average rate is usually over $11,000 for teen drivers.

-Surprisingly, Geico only appears once as the provider with the cheapest rate.
+Surprisingly, Geico only appears once as the provider with the cheapest rate for teen drivers.
 While Geico generally has lower rates for teen drivers, other insurers were cheaper in the top 10 cheapest states.

 Sticker shock aside, parents and teens can be assured that it is possible to save on car insurance for new drivers.
 Here are our top 10 tips: